stoplightio/studio/docs/writing-tech-docs/using-images.md

 ## How

+>If you already have image files stored in a cloned Git Repository, adhere to the [Studio Directory Structure](directory-structure.md) to access those files in Studio

 ### Upload Images
 1. Select the **+** button in the top left
 2. Select **Image** from the dropdown